Enterprise Integration Patterns

-Enterprise Integration Patterns is a book by Gregor Hohpe and Bobby Woolf and describes 65 patterns for the use of enterprise application integration and message-oriented middleware in the form of a pattern language.
+Enterprise Integration Patterns is a book by Gregor Hohpe and Bobby Woolf which describes 65 patterns for the use of enterprise application integration and message-oriented middleware in the form of a pattern language.

 The integration (messaging) pattern language

 The pattern language presented in the book consists of 65 patterns structured into 9 categories, which largely follow the flow of a message from one system to the next through channels, routing, and transformations.
 The book includes an icon-based pattern language, sometimes nicknamed "GregorGrams" after one of the authors.
 Excerpts from the book (short pattern descriptions) are available on the supporting website (see External links).

 Integration styles and types

 The book distinguishes four top-level alternatives for integration: